kareltucek/songbook_maker/README.md

 * portrait A5 pdf with one or two columns (this is automatically recognized)

 * booklet A5 pdf (printed from the other A5 pdf)

+* if `--doublesided` option is specified, then the same poratrait and booklet A5 in double sided setup - these provide an extended 10 mm binding offset (margin at the inner side) and clear pages in order to keep songs on neighbouring sides.

 Installation
 ============